treehouses/treehouses.github.io/pages/blog/20200209-headlessrpi.md

 ![](images/20200217-windows-boot.png)

-The file we want to edit  is 'autorunonce' file.
+The file we want to edit  is `autorunonce` file.
 Before editing this file, we need to find the current network info so that we can assign IP address for our pi.

-**Note: ** we look for 'autorunonce', not 'autoranonce'.
-If you don't find the 'autorunonce', then create an empty file and name it as 'autorunonce'
+**Note: ** we look for `autorunonce`, not `autoranonce`.
+If you don't find the `autorunonce`, then create an empty file and name it as `autorunonce`

-After opening the autrunonce file, go ahead and erase the content of the file since we will start from the scratch.
+After opening the `autrunonce` file, go ahead and erase the content of the file since we will start from the scratch.

 ## Assign IP address for pi
 First, we need to find your current subnet and ip of your network.